Stockton–Los Angeles Road: The route of the Stockton–Los Angeles Road

 From Deep Creek the Stockton–Los Angeles road ran 22 mi to the Tule River.
 From 1854 Peter Goodhue operated an emigrant trail stopping place on the bank of the Tule River until the river changed its course in 1862.
 It was also the site of the Tule River Stage Station for the Butterfield Overland Mail, from 1858 to 1861.
 R. Porter Putnam, who ran the place in 1860, later founded Porterville there in 1864.

 From Tule River the Stockton–Los Angeles route ran 5.10 mi to More's Creek (now Deer Creek).
 The road then ran 11.1 mi southeast to Stickneys Ferry on White Creek, (now White River).
 About 5 mi southeast of More's Creek midway to White River, Fountain Springs was established before 1855, at the junction of the Stockton–Los Angeles Road and the road to the Kern River gold mines.
 From Stickneys Ferry it was 24.3 mi to the Depot Camp and the road crossing of Poso Creek.
 From the Depot Camp it was 10.8 mi to the Kern River crossing at Gordon's Ferry.

 From Gordon's Ferry it was 31 mi to the Depot Camp on Tejon Creek.
 From the Tejon Depot Camp it was 13.1 mi up the Grapevine Canyon, to Fort Tejon and on to the summit of the Fort Tejon Pass.
 From the summit of Fort Tejon Pass it was 24 mi to the summit of the road in the Coast Range in San Francisquito Pass.
 From the pass it was 15.8 mi down San Francisquito Canyon to the southeast fork of the Santa Clara River and the Rancho San Francisco.
 From there it was another 7.15 mi to the summit of the Lyons Station and Fremont Pass.

-From the top of Freemont Pass it was 5.9 mi of a steep descent to the bottom of the pass, and on to Mission of San Fernando in the valley and another 10.7 mi to the Rancho Cahuenga at the crossing of a branch of the Los Angeles River.
+From the top of Fremont Pass it was 5.9 mi of a steep descent to the bottom of the pass, and on to Mission of San Fernando in the valley and another 10.7 mi to the Rancho Cahuenga at the crossing of a branch of the Los Angeles River.
 From the Cahuenga crossing it was another 10.2 mi through Cahuenga Pass to Los Angeles.